| Note: Large images and

 weeks, whereas others advocate operative repair.
 Orthopedic referral is

-1. The AC joint stress test is
+essential for all third-degree injuries.
+Clinical Pearls 1.
+The AC joint stress test is

 an accurate means of testing for AC joint separation.
 The patient is